 Electrocutions: Activities where a potential injury from an electrical hazard exists.
 For performance measurement, fatalities with nature code 10 (electric shock) on the OSHA-170 are counted as electrocution fatalities.
 Electrocutions are injuries resulting from contact with electricity, including lightning.
-Contact may be made directly from the power source to the person or indirectly, such as when a pipe being held contacts a powerline.
-In instances where an electric shock initiates a chain of events which results in an impact injury, the resulting accident event should be used.
+Contact may be made directly from the power source to the person or indirectly, such as when a pipe being held contacts a power-line.
+In instances where an electric shock initiates a chain of events that results in an impact injury, the resulting event should be used.
 For example, if an electric shock knocks a worker from a ladder, the event should be coded as a Fall.
 Examples that would be recorded as Electrocutions include:

-- Contact with overhead powerlines
+- Contact with overhead power-lines;

-- Contact with electrical wiring, transformers, equipment, etc.
+- Contact with electrical wiring, transformers, equipment, etc;

-- Contact with buried powerlines
+- Contact with buried power-lines.